George Moses Horton: Biography

-Hentz was highly influential in getting his poems, Liberty and Slavery and Slavery (1828), published to the Lancaster Gazette in April of 1828 and wrote in the preface an introductory note.
-In June of the same year, she sent a third Horton poem, On Poetry and Musick (1828) to be published by the Gazette also to be published.
+Hentz was highly influential in getting his poems "Liberty and Slavery" and "Slavery" (1828) published to the Lancaster Gazette in April of 1828, and wrote an introductory note.
+In June of the same year, she sent a third Horton poem, "On Poetry and Musick" (1828), to be also published by the Gazette.
 The three poems were renamed to be placed into his first collection, The Hope of Liberty (1829).
 Becoming known as a poet, Horton attempted unsuccessfully to earn enough money from his poetry to purchase his freedom.

 Sometime in the 1830s, he "married" (legal marriages were not permitted) Martha Snipes, an enslaved woman owned by Franklin Snipes in Chatham County.
-The couple had two children, Free and Rhody.
+The couple had two children, Free and Rhody among them.
 Little else is known about the family.

-Twice Horton attempted to have others aid in his freedom, In 1844 he wrote a letter to abolitionist William Lloyd Garrison and in 1852 he wrote another letter to Horace Greeley the editor of the New York Daily Tribune and included a poem titled "A Poet's Feeble Petion" which expressed his longing for freedom.
-Neither letters reached their recipient due to the messenger Horton entrusted not passing them along and discarding of them.
+Twice Horton attempted to have others aid in his freedom, In 1844 he wrote a letter to abolitionist William Lloyd Garrison and in 1852 he wrote another letter to Horace Greeley, the editor of the New York Daily Tribune, and included a poem titled "A Poet's Feeble Petition" which expressed his longing for freedom.
+Neither letter reached their recipient due to the messenger Horton entrusted not passing them along and discarding them.

-At age 60, which means about 1858, he described himself as "Belonging to Hal Horton living now in Chatham County".
+At age 60, around 1858, he described himself as "Belonging to Hal Horton living now in Chatham County".

-In 1865, when Union troops arrived in his area.
-Under the Emancipation Proclamation of 1863, they liberated all the enslaved in the states that had seceded.
+In 1865, when Union troops arrived in his area, following the Emancipation Proclamation of 1863 they liberated all the enslaved in the states that had seceded.
 Horton befriended a young Union officer with that group, William H. S. Banks.
 He left Chapel Hill with Banks, traveling to Philadelphia in the free state of Pennsylvania.

 After the Civil War and finally becoming a free man, Horton continued to write poetry for local newspapers.
 His poem "Forbidden to Ride on the Street Cars" expressed his disappointment in the unjust treatment of Blacks after emancipation.
 Arriving in Philadelphia before the summer of 1866, he wrote Sunday school stories on behalf of friends who lived in the city.

 Disappointed with the racial discrimination he encountered in Philadelphia, Horton did succeed in emigrating to Bexley, Liberia, arriving January 7, 1867.
 This is the last known reference to him.
 While later death dates are found in some recent publications, his death location, date, and burial are unknown.
 He may have returned to Philadelphia.

-The Slave Poet
+Poetry

-In 1828 a number of newspapers in North Carolina and beyond discussed Horton's work.Horton is believed to be the first Southern Black to publish poetry.
+In 1828 a number of newspapers in North Carolina and beyond discussed Horton's work.
+Horton was the first Southern Black to publish literature.
 Though he knew how to read, he published the book before he had learned how to write.
 As he recalled, "I fell to work in my head, and composed several undigested pieces."